 6) You’ve noticed issues with your current marketing campaigns

-Firstly, it can be difficult to track the success of these types of campaigns.
-As well as this, the broader nature of traditional marketing may not be providing you with the ROI you’re hoping for.
+Firstly, it can be challenging to track the success of these types of campaigns.
+As well as this, the broader nature of traditional marketing may not be providing you with the ROI you're hoping for.

 Marketing automation systems come with built-in reporting and analytics.
 You can gain insight into how well your campaigns are doing, who they're reaching and who's interacting with them.